Faryl Smith: Faryl

 In April 2009, Smith travelled to Los Angeles to begin her promotion of Faryl in the United States.
 She appeared on The Ellen DeGeneres Show in early May as part of her promotional tour.
 Faryl was released in the US on 5 May.
 Smith said before the release that she did not expect it to sell as well as it did in the UK.
 She said that "in the US it's a lot harder because I'm not as well-known".
-Smith travelled back to the UK in early May, and, on 23 May, Faryl peaked at sixth place on the Classical Albums chart, remaining in the charts for one and 17 weeks respectively.
+Smith travelled back to the UK in early May, and, on 23 May, Faryl peaked at 31st place on Top Heatseekers Albums chart and at sixth place on the Classical Albums chart, remaining in the charts for one and 17 weeks respectively.
 Smith opened the 2009 Classical BRIT Awards, where, according to Elisa Roche of the Daily Express, she "captivated the best names in classical music".
-On 30 May, Smith became the youngest person to sing the English national anthem, "God Save The Queen", at an FA Cup final when she performed during the opening ceremony at the 2009 final, held in the Wembley Stadium.
+On 30 May, Smith became the youngest person to sing the British national anthem, "God Save The Queen", at an FA Cup final when she performed during the opening ceremony at the 2009 final, held in the Wembley Stadium.
 In June, Smith performed a duet with José Carreras at the Hampton Court Palace Festival, and in July, she attended the O2 Silver Clef Awards, winning the Classical Award.

 In February 2010, after the release of Smith's second album, Faryl was nominated for a Classical BRIT Award in the album category.
 The category is voted for by the public, and the shortlist comprises the ten best-selling classical albums of the previous year.
+Faryl lost to Only Men Aloud's Band of Brothers.
+Smith also lost in the young British classical performer category to Jack Liebeck, a violinist.
 Smith became the youngest artist ever to receive a double nomination.
 In November, Smith was awarded the best classical award at the 2009 Variety Club awards, the youngest recipient in the awards' history.